Running a Cue List

 You can snap back to the previous cue by pressing the Snap Back button (not on all consoles)

-You can jump directly to a cue by pressing Connect, then typing in the desired cue number, then pressing Enter or softkey A. Alternatively at the top level menu you can type the cue number then press Connect.
+You can jump directly to a cue by pressing Connect/Cue, then typing in the desired cue number, then pressing Enter or softkey A. Alternatively at the top level menu you can type the cue number then press Connect/Cue.
+(This button may be labelled Connect or Cue depending on the console).

 You can use Key Profiles to set the blue and grey buttons of the playback to have various functions including Go, Stop, Connect, Next Cue, Prev Cue, Cut Next Cue To Live, and Snap Back, see Key Profiles.